There are two reasons to hike Mount Zas…to stand on the highest point in the Cyclades and to summit the mountain where Zeus was born and raised.

 And watch out for the prickly thistle bushes.
 Those suckers hurt!!

-Do you have plans to visit Naxos and hike Mount Zas?
-Comment below if you have any questions or if you want to share your experience.
+Comment below if you have any questions about how to hike to Mount Zas or if you want to share your experience.